NontoxicPrint.com

 The US National Library of Medicine's TOXNET information service recommends that for safe solvent handling, full breathing apparatus is required.

-The case for non-solvent based methodologies in printmaking is compelling:
+The case for non-solvent based methodologies in painting and printmaking is compelling:

-• hydrocarbon solvents or VOCs (Volatile Organic Compounds) are nervous toxins
+• hydrocarbon solvents or VOCs (Volatile Organic Compounds) are neurotoxins

 • short term exposure makes you dizzy and may even cause death